What is Self Assessment?

 There are financial penalties if you are late submitting your Self Assessment tax return:

-- If you are one day late, there is a penalty of £100.
+- If you are one day late, there is an automatic penalty of £100.

 - For every day after, the penalty increases by £10, to a maximum of £1000.